 Tom Spurgeon wrote a post on Sunday called The 50 Things That Every Comics Collection Truly Needs.
 In it, he lists and explains his choices.
-Now, I didn't read this – I read other people's reactions to this, in a meme kinda way.
-But, when I did, I was taken aback at the list, mainly because I don't have hardly any of the books mentioned on the list, but also because of how elitist it felt.
-Obviously, it's a personal selection and opinions differ, but it seemed to suggest that the only collection worth having is filled with esoteric and snobby books – the equivalent of a DVD collection full of black and white foreign films from before 1960, or a 'proper' book collection made up of Shakespeare, Chaucer and Proust.
+Now, I didn’t originally read the post – instead, I read other people’s reactions to it, in a meme kinda way.
+But, when I did, I was taken aback at the list, mainly because I don’t have very many of the books mentioned on the list, but also because of how elitist it felt.
+Obviously, it’s a personal selection and opinions differ, but it seemed to suggest that the only collection worth having is filled with esoteric and snobby books – the equivalent of a DVD collection full of black and white foreign films from before 1960, or a ‘proper’ book collection made up of Shakespeare, Chaucer and Proust.

 You can read the whole list at the original post, but (to make things shorter) here are the things that I can actually say that I do own on the list:

 10. Several Tintin Albums (a cheat: my girlfriend owns these)

 12. Several Significant Runs of Alternative Comic Book Series (I have some Eddie Campbell books)